coroutineDispatcher/new_blog/clq9u86j1000108jyf4rn4zke.md

 ### But what about viewmodels?

 Yes.
-I created my own viewmodel, pretending to copy the minimal behaviour of a real Android developer, without the deep `onRetainInstanceState` that it goes with Android.
+I created my own viewmodel, pretending to copy the minimal behaviour of a real Android viewmodel, without the deep `onRetainInstanceState` that it goes with.
 My viewmodels would just dispose themselves once the composable would dispose.

 ```kotlin
 interface ViewModel<T : ScreenState> {